Best Kerosene Heater Reviews – Comparison Of Top Ones

-Last on our list of the most dependable kerosene heaters, we introduce you to the Mr. Heater 175,000-BTU Forced-Air Kerosene Heater- probably the best kerosene heater for garage.
+Last on our list of the most dependable kerosene heaters, we introduce you to the Mr. Heater 175,000-BTU Forced-Air Kerosene Heater- probably the best kerosene heater for a garage.
 For all your garage or job site heating solution, you’ll never get a better deal!
 It will convert your workspace or garage into a year-round work area with its safe, smooth warmth.

 While giving you such a gigantic heat supply job, this unit also comes with unique safety features to ensure you’re always safe as you carry out your day-to-day tasks.
-Some of the safety features include over-heat safety sensor, thermostat.
+Some of the safety features include an over-heat safety sensor, thermostat.
 It also comes with troubleshooting diagnostics with LED indicator.

 - Up to 270,000 BTU fan-forced heater!

 - Capable of heating up to 4250 sq. ft.

 - 14-gallon fuel tank supplies you with continuous heat for about 10 hours